AloisSeckar/wiki-image-crawler/README.md

 On startup the program prompts for the name of the image category page - for example `SVG_flags_of_municipalities_of_Álava-Araba` (copy the name from URL, don't use the Wiki page title).

 Then the images from given category are the original image URL is retrieved via Wikimedia API for each entry.
-The results are immediately displayed as JSON-like structure in the console.
-For example:
+The results are turned into JSON structure, for example:

 ```json
 {